 Connecticut Non-Disclosure Agreement Template

-A Connecticut non-disclosure agreement prohibits the disclosure of sensitive information to parties outside the arrangement.
+A Connecticut non-disclosure agreement prohibits the disclosure of sensitive information to outside parties.
 NDAs are used before companies grant others access to trade secrets, allowing them to seek damages if misappropriation occurs.
-They are also used in cases where two parties are sharing information, and both must uphold their confidentiality obligation.
+They are also used in cases where two parties are sharing confidential information, such as a business partnership.

 Breach of NDA

-Breaching an NDA can result in court action.
-In Connecticut, the party filing a lawsuit must do so within three years of discovering misappropriation.[1]
+Breaching an NDA can result in litigation.
+In Connecticut, the party filing a lawsuit must do so within six years of the NDA violation.[1]

 Trade Secret: Defined